wxsd-sales/reception-macro/README.md

 # Reception-Macro

 This macro replaces the interface on your Cisco Telepresence with a Reception Check-In system with two buttons.
-One button will allow a guest to check in and notify staff via email or as a webex message send via a bot, the other button will automatically dial a member of staff.
+One button will allow a guest to check in and notify staff via email or as a Webex message send via a bot, the other button will automatically dial a member of staff.

 ## Flow of the check in process
 ![ezgif-2-6041f9e0f5](https://user-images.githubusercontent.com/21026209/148802958-06ecd19b-f57e-4ee5-8845-a28078257d17.gif)

 ## Requirements
 1. A CE9.X or RoomOS Cisco Telepresence.
-2. An Email services which can send Emails triggered by a webhook.
+2. An Mailgun account or webhook to email service or Webex Bot account

 ## Setup
-1. Add your email ``WEBHOOK_URL`` ``EMAIL`` and ``NUMBER``to ``RECEPTION_MACRO``.
+1. Depending on your deployment option (email, webhook or bot), modify parameters at the beginning of the macro.
+For instance, for a Webex Bot account add the  ``BOT_API_KEY``, ``TO``, ``NUMBER``,  ``CALL_BACK`` parameters.
-2. Upload the Macro ``RECEPTION_MACRO`` on your device either through the web interface or via Control Hub.
+2. Upload the Macro ``RECEPTION_MACRO_*`` onto your device either through the web interface or via Control Hub.

 ## Uninstall
 This macro hides the UI elements on your device, so to show them again, do the following.